Diamond Chart Pattern: Structure and Market Context

 The breakout should be accompanied by an increase in trading volume, which adds further confirmation to its validity.
 Low trading volumes usually signal a false breakout, whereby the price returns to its previous trend after a breakout.
 False breakouts can be caused by market volatility, news events, or other factors that disrupt its validity.

-Traders may also use multiple timeframe analyses for confirmation.
+Traders may also use multiple timeframe analysis for confirmation.
 For example, if a diamond is forming on the hourly chart, traders may look at higher timeframes, such as the 4-hour or daily chart, to confirm the breakout direction.
 If the breakout aligns with the trend on multiple time frames, it may provide a stronger trading signal.

 Target